whaaaley/material-icons-scss/README.md

 ## Usage

-When using `node-sass` reccomend using the `--include-path` flag to make imports from `node_modules` pretty.
+When using `node-sass` I recommend using the `--include-path` flag to keep imports from `node_modules` pretty.

 ```
 $ node-sass src/app.scss -o public --include-path node_modules
 ```

-Import one of the icon styles and use an icon by passing a color to an icon function.
+Import one of the icon styles and place an icon by passing a color to an icon function inside of a background property as if it were an image.

+### Input:

 ```scss
 @import 'material-icons-scss/style/filled';